donaldboulton/minimal-mistakes/amp-html/2018-02-29-post-gallery-external.md

 ---

 {% include octo-arm.html %}
-{% include page-intro.html %}
+{% include amp/amp-page-intro.html %}

 # Picture Gallery

 Pictures of my Kitty Cats and Travels.
-Alot of old Pics taken from old slides so the quality is not so good, but still memorys reside in them.
+A lot of old Pics taken from old slides so the quality is not so good, but still memorys reside in them.

 Banjo My Black Kitty